 - 4.4.1.1 The Parish is rural in nature and as such could be expected to lack the infrastructure compared to towns for pedestrian road safety such as pavements throughout the built up areas.
 Also the roads in the Parish, and Village in particular, have existed for centuries on the same lines, many of which meander along narrow lanes. - 4.4.1.2 Whilst cherishing the rural heritage of the Parish and Village, it is evident that road safety hazards have increased with the population increase and residential developments.
-Modern life has also led to a significant increase in road traffic, and the road safety problems associated with this are evident on the main roads around the Village, and in the Village due to local and through traffic, as well as on road parking in the Village restricting driver visibility.

-4.4.1.3 The Plan intends to introduce a policy to improve road user and pedestrian safety by preventing development that adds to road safety hazards, and by removing the cause of road safety hazards wherever possible.
+Modern life has also led to a significant increase in road traffic, and the road safety problems associated with this are evident on the main roads around the Village, and in the Village due to local and through traffic, as well as on road parking in the Village restricting driver visibility. - 4.4.1.3 The Plan intends to introduce a policy to improve road user and pedestrian safety by preventing development that adds to road safety hazards.